 European proud service!

-5 different price plans.
-Starts at $8 per month and can go up to $170 per month.
-Although the $8 plan is for individuals only, if you have a business then you need to be looking at $15 plans up.
+3 different price plans.
+Starts at $17 per month and end with a professional plan which does not show the price on their website.
+Although the $17 plan is for individuals only, if you have a business then you need to be looking at $33 plans up.

 5 different plans.
 First one is FREE and goes up to $24.99 per month (the top plan does not have price displayed at the type of review).
 The basic free plan includes 15GB bandwidth per month, 500MB storage and doesn’t expire as such – but you will likely run out of space relatively quickly.